symfony/symfony-docs/quick_tour/the_architecture.rst

   (more on this later).

 Autoloading is handled automatically via `Composer`_, which means that you can use any PHP classes without doing anything at all!
-If you need more flexibility, you can extend the autoloader in the ``app/autoload.php`` file.
 All dependencies are stored under the ``vendor/`` directory, but this is just a convention.
 You can store them wherever you want, globally on your server or locally in your projects.